skip to Main Content

 kathleen.rockefeller@balletaustin.org

 Kathleen Rockefeller has worked as an educator for fourteen years in the Austin area.
-She holds a Bachelor’s of Science degree from Louisiana State University in elementary education.
+She holds a Bachelor of Science degree from Louisiana State University in elementary education.
 She received her Master’s degree in curriculum and instruction from The University of Texas at Austin, and she also holds her school principal certification.
 She taught Kindergarten, first grade, and fifth grade in Del Valle ISD before becoming an instructional coach with the school district.
 She also worked as an instructional coach with BetterLesson, a company that offers virtual instructional coaching and professional development for teachers all over the country.
 Kathleen is originally from Baton Rouge, Louisiana, and studied dance with Baton Rouge Ballet Theatre.
 She also studied dance at the Rock School for Dance Education (Philadelphia, PA), and spent summers studying with American Ballet Theatre, The Joffrey Ballet School, Lines Ballet School, and Ballet Austin.
 She also spent a year in the trainee program with Ballet Austin.

 Sam Rosas-Mantilla, Education Assistant